imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

 ![](/media/TrackMate DownsampledLogSegmenter.png "TrackMate_DownsampledLogSegmenter.png")

-Launch TrackMate ({% include bc content='Plugins | Tracking | TrackMate'%}) and select the *C.elegans* stack as a target.
+Launch TrackMate ({% include bc path='Plugins | Tracking | TrackMate'%}) and select the *C.elegans* stack as a target.
 Check on the first panel that all the spatial calibration is OK.
 The pixel size is about 200 nm in XY, 1 μm in Z, and each frame is separated by 2 minutes.

 Select the **Downsampled LoG detector**.
 This choice actually makes sense: the nuclei are about 8 μm in diameter, and with a sampling of 200 nm, that makes 40 pixels wide nuclei.
 It is already advantageous to use the down-sampled version of the LoG segmenter above 20 pixels: segmenting 3D data over time takes already quite some time.
 Having to track large objects allow to downsample them, making the data to iterate over smaller, which speed up the process.